 What We Like

-- One of the best all-around boots I’ve skied in.
-It manages the difficult combination of being lightweight for the ascent yet powerful for the descent.
+- The best all-around touring boot I’ve used.
+It manages to nail the difficult combination of being lightweight for the ascent yet powerful on the descent.

 - Excellent range of motion while climbing.